Whiskey Rebellion

-Throughout Western Pennsylvania counties, protesters used violence and intimidation to prevent federal officials from collecting the tax.
+Throughout western Pennsylvania counties, protesters used violence and intimidation to prevent federal officials from collecting the tax.
 Resistance came to a climax in July 1794, when a US marshal arrived in western Pennsylvania to serve writs to distillers who had not paid the excise.
-The alarm was raised, and more than 500 armed men attacked the fortified home of tax inspector General John Neville.
+The alarm was raised, and more than 500 armed men attacked the fortified home of tax inspector John Neville.
 Washington responded by sending peace commissioners to western Pennsylvania to negotiate with the rebels, while at the same time calling on governors to send a militia force to enforce the tax.
 Washington himself rode at the head of an army to suppress the insurgency, with 13,000 militiamen provided by the governors of Virginia, Maryland, New Jersey, and Pennsylvania.
-The rebels all went home before the arrival of the army, and there was no confrontation.
-About 20 men were arrested, but all were later acquitted or pardoned.
-Most distillers in nearby Kentucky were found to be all but impossible to tax—in the next six years, over 175 distillers from Kentucky were convicted of violating the tax law.
-Numerous examples of resistance are recorded in court documents and newspaper accounts.
+The leaders of the rebels all fled before the arrival of the army, and there was no confrontation.
+About 150 men were arrested, but only 20 held for trial in Philadelphia, and only two were convicted (eventually pardoned).

 The Whiskey Rebellion demonstrated that the new national government had the will and ability to suppress violent resistance to its laws, though the whiskey excise remained difficult to collect.
 The events contributed to the formation of political parties in the United States, a process already under way.
-The whiskey tax was repealed in the early 1800s during the Jefferson administration.
-Historian Carol Berkin argues that the episode, in the long run, strengthened US nationalism because the people appreciated how well Washington handled the rebels without resorting to tyranny.
+The whiskey tax was repealed in 1802 during the Jefferson administration.